-Career Opportunities 1 Outline the role of various departments in a biotechnology company, including research and development, quality assurance, quality control, and manufacturing.
-2 Identify and describe the roles of regulatory agencies governing the manufacture and distribution of biotechnology-derived products.
-Biotechnology 2a Outline the processes of developing, manufacturing, and obtaining regulatory approval of biopharmaceuticals.
-Industry 3 Research and implement safety and quality control standards specific to the biotechnology industry.
-3a Explain the purpose of Good Laboratory Practice (GLP), Good Clinical Practice (GCP), and Current Good Manufacturing Practice (CGMP).
+Career Opportunities 1.
+Outline the role of various departments in a biotechnology company, including research and development, quality assurance, quality control, and manufacturing.
+Biotechnology Industry Identify and describe the roles of regulatory agencies governing the manufacture and distribution of biotechnology-derived products.
+Outline the processes of developing, manufacturing, and obtaining regulatory approval of biopharmaceuticals.
+Research and implement safety and quality control standards specific to the biotechnology industry.
+Explain the purpose of Good Laboratory Practice (GLP), Good Clinical Practice (GCP), and Current Good Manufacturing Practice (CGMP).
+Explain how environmental monitoring is carried out in a controlled space.
+Identify, analyze, and explain the roles of documentation utilized in CGMP-compliant industries.
+Examples: production and process controls, laboratory controls, records, reports

-. - 3b Explain how environmental monitoring is carried out in a controlled space.
-3c Identify, analyze, and explain the roles of documentation utilized in CGMP-compliant industries.
-Examples: production and process controls, laboratory controls, records, reports 4 Demonstrate current techniques used in biotechnology labs.
-4a Differentiate among sterilization, decontamination, and disinfection; describe equipment and procedures for each; and explain when each process should be employed.
-4b Demonstrate and explain methods of molecule and protein isolation, purification, and quantification using polyacrylamide gel.
-Technical Skills 4c Research and discuss methods of DNA isolation, purification, and quantification. and Applications 4d Use models to illustrate the transformation and transfection of organisms.
-Applications 4e Model or utilize clustered regularly interspaced short palindromic repeats (CRISPR) in the lab setting to introduce genetic information into a genome.
-4f Perform immunoassay using serial dilution.
-Example: Enzyme-linked immunosorbent assay (ELISA) 4g Describe common stains used in the laboratory and explain when each is preferred.
-Examples: Gram Stain, Gemsa, Silver Stain, Gentian Violet, periodic acid-schiff (PAS) 5 Analyze and explain vital intracellular processes.
-Biochemistry 5a Compare and contrast types of chemical bonds within cells.
-Example: ionic, hydrogen, covalent, metallic 5b Model the structures and explain the functions of molecules and macromolecules.
+Technical Skills and Applications 4.
+Demonstrate current techniques used in biotechnology labs. a.
+Differentiate among sterilization, decontamination, and disinfection; describe equipment and procedures for each; and explain when each process should be employed. b.
+Demonstrate and explain methods of molecule and protein isolation, purification, and quantification using polyacrylamide gel. c.
+Research and discuss methods of DNA isolation, purification, and quantification. d.
+Use models to illustrate the transformation and transfection of organisms. e.
+Model or utilize clustered regularly interspaced short palindromic repeats (CRISPR) in the lab setting to introduce genetic information into a genome. f.
+Perform immunoassay using serial dilution.
+Example: Enzyme-linked immunosorbent assay (ELISA) g.
+Describe common stains used in the laboratory and explain when each is preferred.
+Examples: Gram Stain, Gemsa, Silver Stain, Gentian Violet, periodic acid-schiff (PAS) Biochemistry 5.
+Analyze and explain vital intracellular processes. a.
+Compare and contrast types of chemical bonds within cells.
+Example: ionic, hydrogen, covalent, metallic b.
+Model the structures and explain the functions of molecules and macromolecules.
+Examples: carbohydrates, lipids, proteins, nucleic acids c.
+Compare and contrast aerobic and anaerobic respiration.
+Example: Use a model to identify similarities and differences in types of cellular respiration. d.
+Use enzymes to modify reaction rates in the laboratory setting.
+6. Model the structure and describe the functions of proteins in an organism.
+Biological Systems 7.
+Map and explain the response of the immune system in the body, beginning with the identification of a foreign antigen.

-Examples: carbohydrates, lipids, proteins, nucleic acids 5c Compare and contrast aerobic and anaerobic respiration.
-Example: Use a model to identify similarities and differences in types of cellular respiration.
-5d Use enzymes to modify reaction rates in the laboratory setting.
-6 Model the structure and describe the functions of proteins in an organism.
-Biological Systems 7 Map and explain the response of the immune system in the body, beginning with the identification of a foreign antigen.
-8 Prepare laboratory solutions, buffers, and media, performing necessary calculations, including serial dilutions, dilution ratios, molarity, and dilution factor.
-8a Calculate conversions within the metric system using scientific notation, significant digits, and decimals.
-Applied Mathematics 8b Calculate volume/volume (v/v) and weight/volume (w/v) of solutions. in Biotechnology 8c Produce a graph by applying Beer's Law to generate a standard curve, plot data, and interpret results.
-8d Calculate bacterial transformation efficiency.
-8e Record time-sensitive laboratory data using the 24-hour clock.
-Research and 9 Demonstrate use of the scientific method to document and analyze the results of a laboratory procedure.
-Scientific Method 9a Outline the characteristics of good experimental design, including the proper use of controls.

-9b Collect, record, analyze, and interpret data, including statistical analysis.
-9c Outline various ways of communicating scientific research, including peer-reviewed journals, exhibitions, laboratory notebooks, and live or online presentations.
+Applied Mathematics in Biotechnology 8.
+Prepare laboratory solutions, buffers, and media, performing necessary calculations, including serial dilutions, dilution ratios, molarity, and dilution factor. a.
+Calculate conversions within the metric system using scientific notation, significant digits, and decimals. b.
+Calculate volume/volume (v/v) and weight/volume (w/v) of solutions. c.
+Produce a graph by applying Beer's Law to generate a standard curve, plot data, and interpret results. d.
+Calculate bacterial transformation efficiency. e.
+Record time-sensitive laboratory data using the 24-hour clock.
+Research and Scientific Method 9.
+Demonstrate use of the scientific method to document and analyze the results of a laboratory procedure. a.
+Outline the characteristics of good experimental design, including the proper use of controls. b.
+Collect, record, analyze, and interpret data, including statistical analysis. c.
+Outline various ways of communicating scientific research, including peer-reviewed journals, exhibitions, laboratory notebooks, and live or online presentations.